rogerc/file-stream-rotator/README.md

                      It can be a number of files or number of days.
 If using days, add 'd' as the suffix.
  - *audit_file*      Location to store the log audit file.
 If not set, it will be stored in the root of the application.
  - *end_stream*      End stream (true) instead of the destroy (default: false).
 Set value to true if when writing to the stream in a loop, if the application terminates or log rotates, data pending to be flushed might be lost.
+ - *file_options*    An object passed to the stream.
+This can be used to specify flags, encoding, and mode.
+                     See https://nodejs.org/api/fs.html#fs_fs_createwritestream_path_options.
+Default `{ flags: 'a' }`.

 ## Example Usage